awesome-selfhosted/awesome-selfhosted/README.md

 - [Horahora](https://github.com/horahoradev/horahora) - Video hosting website and video archival manager for Niconico, Bilibili, and Youtube. `MIT` `Go`
 - [Omeka S](https://omeka.org/s/) - Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
 It consists of a local network of independently curated exhibits sharing a collaboratively built pool of items, media, and their metadata. ([Source Code](https://github.com/omeka/omeka-s)) `GPL-3.0` `Nodejs`
 - [LiveStreamDVR](https://github.com/MrBrax/LiveStreamDVR) `⚠` - An automatic Twitch recorder capable of capturing live streams, chat messages and stream metadata. `MIT` `Python/Nodejs`
-- [Picsur](https://github.com/rubikscraft/Picsur) `⚠` - A simple imaging hosting playtfom that allows you to easily host, edit, and share images. `Typescript`
 - [Wayback](https://github.com/wabarc/wayback) - A self-hosted toolkit for archiving webpages to the Internet Archive, archive.today, IPFS, and local file systems. `GPL-3.0` `Go`